dax8it/ATJIUJITSU-REAL-NEW/content/pages/calendar.md

 title: Class Schedule
 order: 2
 date: 2020-05-29T22:47:34.544Z
-description: >-
-  Use this page to view, to register for Martial Arts on Rails to book classes online
+description: Use this page to register for Martial Arts on Rails to book classes online
 thumbnail: /img/homepagea2.jpg
 home: true
 tags: